cloudmesh-book/book-latex-2018/cloud-clusters/chapters/sd-card.md

 3. Attach the card reader to the computer

-4. Open Etcher and select the downloaded `.img` or `.zip` file which you will likeley find in the `~/Download` folder if you followed our previous steps
+4. Open Etcher and select the downloaded `.img` or `.zip` file which you will likely find in the `~/Download` folder if you followed our previous steps

 5. Select the SD card to write the image to.